kinnara-digital-studio/kecak-workflow/docs/developmentBuildingPlugins.md

 ##### What is inside the maven project

 - pom.xml
-	- POM stands for "Project Object Model“, an XML representation of a Maven project
+	- pom.xml stands for "Project Object Model“, an XML representation of a Maven project

 	- Used to manage your plugin dependencies jar